neuro4ml/neuro4ml.github.io/Week_8/3-Sensing_and_applications.md

 ## Other neuromorphic sensing devices

-Vision isn’t the only sense that has a corresponding neuromorphic version.
+Vision isn't the only sense that has a corresponding neuromorphic version.
 There are auditory sensors, for example you can see [here](#silicon-cochela) some of the spikes produced by this system.

 :::{figure} figures/SensingPicture4.png